tmarfil/f5-proxy-protocol-gateway-irule/Readme.md

 When load balancers and proxies handle traffic, preserving the original client IP address becomes a challenge.
 Different systems use different methods: some use TCP Proxy Protocol (v1 or v2), others use HTTP headers like X-Forwarded-For.

 The F5 Proxy Protocol Gateway iRule solves this by acting as a translator between these different methods.
-It can detect incoming client IP information in one format (TCP proxy protocol version 1 or version 2) and transform it to another (common HTTP headers), making it possible to bridge systems that wouldn't normally work together.

 ## Why This Matters